Easier Access for Everyone

 Obtain baseline liver tests and monitor during treatment.
 Liver-related adverse reactions and physical signs of hepatic decompensation should also be monitored.
 Dose reduction or treatment interruption may be considered if abnormalities occur in the absence of other causes.
 For persistent or recurrent liver test abnormalities, consider treatment discontinuation.
 Permanently discontinue LIVMARLI if a patient experiences the following: persistent or recurrent liver test abnormalities, clinical hepatitis, or a hepatic decompensation event.

-Fat-Soluble Vitamin Deficiency: Patients can have fat-soluble vitamin (FSV) deficiency (vitamins A, D, E, and K) at baseline, and LIVMARLI may adversely affect absorption of FSV.
+Fat-Soluble Vitamin (FSV) Deficiency: Patients can have FSV deficiency (vitamins A, D, E, and K) at baseline, and LIVMARLI may adversely affect absorption of FSVs.
 Treatment-emergent bone fracture events have been observed more frequently with patients treated with LIVMARLI compared with patients treated with placebo.
-If bone fractures or bleeding occur, consider interrupting LIVMARLI and supplement with FSV.
+If bone fractures or bleeding occur, consider interrupting LIVMARLI and supplement with FSVs.
 LIVMARLI can be restarted once FSV deficiency is corrected and maintained at corrected levels.

 Alagille syndrome: The most common adverse reactions are diarrhea, abdominal pain, vomiting, FSV deficiency, liver test abnormalities, and bone fractures.